DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/11-appendix.md

 ## Appendix 3: Gender and Uses

 Figure 4: Gender and technical function.
-Source: Seemann, Kurt W., Matthew Parnell, Stephen McFallan, and Selwyn Tucker.
-Housing for
+Source: Seemann, Kurt W., Matthew Parnell, Stephen McFallan, and Selwyn Tucker. *Housing for
-Livelihoods: The Lifecycle of Housing and Infrastructure through a Whole-of-System Approach in Remote Aboriginal Settlements.
+Livelihoods: The Lifecycle of Housing and Infrastructure through a Whole-of-System Approach in Remote Aboriginal Settlements*.
 Vol. 29, Alice Springs: Desert Knowledge CRC, 2008 (Reproduced with permission of the author).